Cappella (band): 1992-1995: U Got 2 Know and worldwide success

+1995-1997: Line up changes and War in Heaven

 In May 1995, Cappella returned with new vocalist Allison Jordan.
-Before joining Cappella, she had scored a number 23 hit in the UK Official Top 40 with "The Boy From New York City".
+Before joining Cappella, she had scored a number 23 hit in the UK official top 40 with "The Boy from New York City".
 Rodney Bishop was also replaced by Patrick Osborne, but returned to the group before long.
-Before Bishop returned to Cappella, he released two solo singles under the name 'Bishop' titled "Addicted" and "Lift Me Up".
+Before Bishop returned to Cappella, he released two solo singles under the name Bishop titled "Addicted" and "Lift Me Up".

-The comeback single "Tell Me the Way" reached number 17 in the UK in September 1995 and was followed by the album War In Heaven, which featured contributions from Mauro Picotto.
+The comeback single "Tell Me the Way" reached number 17 in the UK in September 1995 and was followed by the album War in Heaven, which featured contributions from Mauro Picotto.
 According to rumors, War in Heaven was almost completely recorded before Overett and Bishop were no longer part of the group.
 The rap performance on this album mostly consists of samples, but also once again features rap performances by MC Fixx It.
 The majority of the vocals on this album are from Jordan, however vocals on a few tracks were shared with Katherine Ellis, and some tracks on the album featured Ellis as the sole vocalist.

+1997-1998, 2004: Final album, disbandment, and brief resurgence

 On 25 February 1998, Cappella released their fourth eponymously titled album.
 The album was supported by three singles, titled "Be My Baby", "U Tore My World Apart", and "Throwin' Away".
 It is now known that the lead vocals on the album were performed by British vocalist Lorna Bannon.
 The rap vocals were performed by Italian producer and remixer Tiziano Pagani.
-After the singles charted less than expected, the band decided to go on tour and promote the new album in Japan later in the same year.
+After the singles charted less than expected, the group decided to go on tour and promote the new album in Japan later in the same year.
 Once their Japanese tour was finished, Bishop left the group, and Cappella continued as a solo act with just Jordan for a brief time.
 Cappella released the single "U R the Power of Love" in September 1998, and shortly afterwards, Cappella disbanded and resorted to releasing remixes of previous hits.

 In 2004, the act – now once again faceless, released a brand new trance track called "Angel" which failed to chart.
 The song features an unknown vocalist with rap samples from MC Fixx It directly from Anticappella's "Move Your Body".
 A greatest hits CD/DVD was released in August 2005.

+2013-2021: Comeback

-In 2013, the band returned with the original producer Gianfranco Bortolotti and new members, a married couple: Lis Birks as a vocalist and Marcus Birks as a rapper.
-The couple used to perform under the name of The Cameleonz.
-Marcus Birks died on 27 August 2021 from COVID-19.
-He had been a Covid denialist and spoke with the BBC in August 2021:
+In 2013, the band returned with original producer Gianfranco Bortolotti and new members, a married couple: Lis Birks as a vocalist and Marcus Birks as a rapper.
+The couple used to perform under the name of the Cameleonz.
+The Birks performed the past hits of Cappella at '90s revival shows across Europe for 7 years.
+Despite plans for a new single with the new lineup and some teaser photos taken of them in the studio, nothing materialised and they never released new versions of the Cappella hits.